Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Act has been amended and updated a number of times in recent years in response to emerging issues.
 However the making of continuous, ‘catch-up’ amendments is not desirable, efficient or sustainable.

-On 26 June 2018 the Minister for Local Government, Hon Peter Gutwein MP announced that the Government would undertake a major review of Tasmania’s local government legislation (the Review) during Budget Estimates Committee Hearings.
+On 26 June 2018 the then-Minister for Local Government, Hon Peter Gutwein MP announced that the Government would undertake a major review of Tasmania’s local government legislation (the Review) during Budget Estimates Committee Hearings.

 The Review will involve three consultation phases, with the intention to introduce a draft Bill to Parliament in mid-2020.
 For more information please see the Timeframes and Scope of the Review page.